 How to Make a UX Research Persona video, Part 1 of 2

 Watch this video to learn how to make a UX Research Persona for user experience research or usability testing.
-Part 1 of a 2 part series.
+Part one of a two part series.

 UX Research Personas, where does Persona data come from?

 The primary source of data is Contextual Inquiry.
 What is “contextual inquiry?”
 It is a user-centered-design ethnographic research method in which the researcher gets out with the people who we’re designing for, observing how they interact with systems in their environment.

 How to conduct contextual inquiry research for UX personas:

 - Get out of the office: Go where your end-users are and observe them in their environment.

 - Observe: Just listen and take notes, let your end-user do most if not all the talking.

 - Probe: If someone says, “I like it because it’s easier for me to use,” ask “Why?”
 Drill down into the motivations and actions that ultimately cause satisfaction, or dissatisfaction.